Skip to main content

 Explore ways to upskill and specialize within this field:

-An Environmental Health Specialist in the Department of Health and Human Services in the state of Nevada works to keep our communities safe and healthy by studying how the environment affects our well-being.
+An Environmental Health Specialist in the Department of Human Services in the state of Nevada works to keep our communities safe and healthy by studying how the environment affects our well-being.
 They look at things like air and water quality, pollution, and waste management to make sure people are not exposed to harmful substances.
 Key responsibilities include conducting inspections, collecting and analyzing samples, and ensuring compliance with health and safety regulations.
 They possess strong analytical skills, attention to detail, and a commitment to public health.
 This position plays a crucial role in protecting the community by promoting a safe and healthy environment.
 Join us in making a positive impact on Nevada’s residents through your expertise and dedication.

 Salary Range